FactoryJet

 When to Choose Shopify vs WooCommerce: Decision Framework

 A UK SMB should choose Shopify if speed and simplicity outweigh customisation, and WooCommerce if transaction volume, B2B workflows, or third-party integrations justify the setup effort.
 The decision hinges on three factors: monthly revenue, product complexity, and operational requirements.
 Shopify makes sense for businesses processing under £20,000 per month, selling fewer than 500 SKUs, and needing to launch within a week.
 The platform's 2% transaction fee becomes tolerable at lower volumes, and its hosted infrastructure removes server management entirely.
 Direct-to-consumer brands, dropshippers, and seasonal retailers benefit from Shopify's app ecosystem and built-in payment processing.
 If your checkout flow is standard and you prefer hands-off maintenance, Shopify delivers predictable monthly costs and reliable uptime.
 WooCommerce suits UK businesses processing over £20,000 monthly, where eliminating Shopify's transaction fees saves £500 or more each month.
 The platform handles custom B2B workflows—trade account pricing, RFQ forms, manual payment terms—that Shopify's architecture resists.
 Wholesale distributors, manufacturers, and professional services firms choose WooCommerce for ERP integration with Sage or Xero, multi-currency control with manual exchange rates, and membership tiers tied to content access.
 The trade-off is setup time and ongoing WordPress maintenance, but the operational flexibility justifies the investment for complex catalogues or enterprise buyers.
-A third option exists for businesses needing WooCommerce's flexibility without the technical overhead.
-Commerceflo, an AI-native unified commerce platform, combines open-source customisation with managed infrastructure.
-FactoryJet built GPSUK's B2B platform on Commerceflo, delivering RFQ workflows, trade account management, and artwork visualisation in three weeks—faster than custom WooCommerce development and more capable than Shopify's B2B features.
+A third option exists for businesses needing WooCommerce's flexibility without the technical overhead. custom B2B platforms, an AI-native unified commerce platform, combines open-source customisation with managed infrastructure.
+FactoryJet built GPSUK's B2B platform on a custom B2B e-commerce stack, delivering RFQ workflows, trade account management, and artwork visualisation in three weeks—faster than custom WooCommerce development and more capable than Shopify's B2B features.
 Gareth Sampson, GPSUK's Director, needed a system that handled both retail and trade customers without forcing buyers into separate storefronts.
 The right platform depends on your business model, not industry trends.
 Match your revenue, SKU count, and workflow requirements to the platform's strengths, and the decision clarifies itself.

 ➡ Learn more: Ecommerce Development